 - 6 What Else Should You Think About?

 If you want your backpacking trip to be the best it can be, you’ll definitely need to purchase one of the best backpacking tents on the market today.
-Having lightweight gear is essential to an enjoyable day (or week) on the trail and your tent can be one of the heaviest pieces of gear you carry with you.
+Is there any more important camping gear than the tent itself?
+Having lightweight outdoor gear is essential to an enjoyable day (or week) on the trail and your tent can be one of the heaviest pieces of gear you carry with you.
 This is why we set out to find the top options available to outdoor enthusiasts like you.